In a nutshell: the German Council for Sustainable Development (RNE)

 Marlehn Thieme, Chair of the RNE, Chair of the ZDF Television Council, member of the Council of the Evangelical Church in Germany (EKD)

-Prof. Alexander Bassen (professor of business administration at the University of Hamburg)
+Professor Alexander Bassen (Professor of Capital Markets and Management at the University of Hamburg)

 Kathrin Menges (Executive Vice President Human Resources, Henkel AG & Co.
 KGaA)